 Rogue State and its author came to sudden international attention when Osama Bin Laden quoted the book publicly in January 2006, propelling the book to the top of the bestseller charts in a matter of hours.
-This book is a revised and updated version of the edition Bin Laden referred to in his address.
+It is an essential guide to the misdamenours of the world's only superpower.

 'Rogue State is a book of charges to be tied to a paving stone and thrown at the men in Washington'

 ‘William Blum, once of the US State Department, gives a chilling reminder that while there may be no justification for 11 September, there may be reasons’ - Mavis Cheek in The Observer, Books of the Year 2001

 'Bravo!
 A vivid, well-aimed critique of the evils of US global interventionism, a superb antidote to officialdom's lies and propaganda.'